abhishekpawar1060/VoiceAssistant/README.md

 6. Use the API for news : Newsapi.org

 7. pip install randfacts : (Telling the random facts for the user)

+8. Use the API for Jokes : https://official-joke-api.appspot.com/random_joke